HackYourFuture/React/week2/LESSONPLAN.md

 ### Exercise

-ask trainees to write a component that uses `useEffect` to fetch data and populate state:
+Ask trainees to write a component that uses `useEffect` to fetch data and populate state:

 - Use `useEffect` & `useState` hook
 - Wrap the HTTP Request in a function